ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 ## Impossible To Reliably Detect Underflow

-It is impossible to detect earlier arithmetic underflow, other than with heuristics.
+It is impossible to detect earlier arithmetic underflow, other than with heuristics [(57)](https://www.reddit.com/r/cpp/comments/rtsife/almost_always_unsigned).
-By the time we get to the `work` function the damage has already been done.
+By the time we get to the `work` function the damage has already been done and it is difficult to track down where it occurred.
 This is a common source of vulnerabilities and memory safety issues  [(34)](https://www.youtube.com/watch?v=Fa8qcOd18Hc).
 By using an unsigned integer type for a parameter a programmer may believe they are protected from negative inputs.
 Which is true, in a sense, but it doesn't decrease the number or probability of bugs since the same mistakes that produces a negative value can still happen with unsigned integers.